kristinemlarson/gnssrefl/README.md

 and begin/end dates, e.g. 20150601 would be June 1, 2015.
 The NOAA API works perfectly well for this, but this utility writes out a file with only columns of numbers instead of csv.

-<code>query_unr</code> returns latitude, longitude, and ellipsoidal height for stations that
+<code>query_unr</code> returns latitude, longitude, and ellipsoidal height and Cartesian position
-were in the Nevada Reno database a year ago (i.e. when I downloaded it).
+for stations that were in the Nevada Reno database ~ a year ago (i.e. when I downloaded it).

 <code>check_rinex</code> returns simple information from the file header, such as receiver
 and antenna type, receiver coordinates, and whether SNR data are in the file.
 RINEX 2.11 only